valadorinc/dev/README.md

 ###(A) Assign A Leader
 Valador follows the Agile Scrum methodology for design and development.
 During the kick-off meeting for this Project, Valador assigned Kevin Sadeghian as the Product Owner, then worked to define the scope of the project based on the RFQ content.
-Mr. Sadeghian is a Certified Scrum Product Owner (CSPO) and was provided with the authority and responsibility to complete the Project; and was held accountable for the quality and timeliness of the final prototype and accompanying artifacts.
+Mr. Sadeghian is a Certified Scrum Product Owner and was given the authority and responsibility to complete the Project; and was held accountable for the quality and timeliness of the final prototype and accompanying artifacts.

 ###(B) Multidisciplinary Team
-Valador assembled a team which included the following Valador employees:
+Valador assembled a team of Valador employees with different skillsets and varying years of experience:

 |Labor Category|GSA Labor Category|Name|
 |---|---|---|